 Retail has high turnover, but here are six ways to retain the ones you want.

 It may seem impossible to retain good employees in the retail industry.
 It's common for good employees to get snatched away for a little extra pay or a promotion.
-It is important for your business to find ways to keep your good employees right where they are meant to be – with you!
+Your business needs to find ways to keep your good employees right where they are meant to be – with you!

 So how exactly can you do that?
 It starts with good leadership.
 Good employees need good leaders.
 Good leaders bring out the best in their employees.
 They challenge their employees to rise above their self-imposed limitations.
 They encourage their employees to grow, both as employees and as people.